Check out the nice brochure that the University Press of Mississippi designed for Uniting Mississippi. Here’s the printable, two-sided PDF file:

 Abstract:

 In A Culture of Justice, I argue that a society has a shared, public obligation to foster self-respect and a sense of positive power in all people.
-Libertarians like Robert Nozick deny that there is shared obligation to provide people the means to develop and exercise their self-respect, such as free and reduced lunch programs.
+Libertarians like Robert Nozick deny that there is a shared obligation to provide people the means to develop and exercise their self-respect, such as free and reduced lunch programs.
 While the libertarian is right to value the cultivation of independence, he is wrong, I argue, to stigmatize people who must depend upon government support.
 I propose a way to advance a culture of support and merit, promoting independence without stigmatizing dependency.

 Looking forward to visiting Michigan State University’s Philosophy department, known for their publicly engaged work.